marioparaschiv/observer/README.md

 To avoid spam, Observer will have a grace period where it does not check for any changes on the website after meeting the condition for that listener.
 When the listener meets the condition, it will be timed out and wait the configured grace period (in milliseconds) before continuing to check.

-Setting the grace period to `1200000` (20 minutes) is often a good idea as you would only receive notifications from the same product every 20 minutes.
+Setting the grace period to `1200000` (20 minutes) is often a good idea, as you would only receive notifications from the same product every 20 minutes.

 You can find this in the config under the property `gracePeriod`.